you or someone you know is thinking about attempting suicide, call RUPD at 713-348-6000 immediately.

 Signs and Symptoms

 Suicide can be prevented.
-While some suicides occur without any outward warning, most people who are suicidal do give warnings.
+Most people who are contemplating suicide do give warnings.
 Prevent the suicide of loved ones by learning to recognize the signs of someone at risk, and taking those signs seriously.

-- Observable signs of serious depression (unrelenting low mood, pessimism, hopelessness, and/or desperation)
+- Observable signs of depression (unrelenting low mood, pessimism, hopelessness, and/or desperation)

 - Anxiety (irritability, agitation, psychic pain , restlessness, and inner tension)